anandhavalli11/student-performance-analysis/README.md

-# student-performance-analysis
-Beginner Python data analysis project to analyze student performance using Pandas and Matplotlib.
+Student Performance Analysis using Python

+This is a beginner-level data analysis project.

+Tools Used:
+- Python
+- Pandas
+- Matplotlib

+Features:
+- Calculates total and average marks
+- Subject-wise performance analysis
+- Identifies top-performing student
+- Data visualization using bar charts